Triple-Shock X Ammo: TSX Bullets Explained

 Triple-Shock X Features

-Lead-Free – Like many specialty lines from Barnes Bullets, the TSX line is lead free.
-This is a perk if the area you’re hunting in doesn’t allow leaded bullets.
-Some have a full lead ban, some require jacketed rounds and so on.
-This bullet is usable everywhere lead is banned but may be considered a hollow point in most areas (but not all).
+- Lead-Free: Like many specialty lines from Barnes Bullets, the TSX ammo line is lead-free.
+This is a perk if the area you’re hunting in doesn’t allow lead bullets.
+This bullet is usable everywhere lead is banned, but may be considered a hollow point in most areas (but not all).

-Solid Copper – The solid copper bullet offers great weight retention.
-The bullet maintains its' structural integrity much better than a lead or jacketed bullet.
-This means you will get better weight retention and deeper penetration than with other bullets that will fragment to a much greater degree than the solid copper bullet.
+- Solid Copper: The solid copper bullet offers great weight retention, and it maintains its structural integrity much better than a lead or jacketed bullet.
+This means you will get better weight retention and deeper penetration than with other bullets that will fragment to a much greater degree than the solid copper.

 Triple-Shock X Uses

-This is a very good rifle ammunition mainly developed for hunting.
-The sheer number of calibers offered is pretty impressive, ranging from .224 caliber to the .577 Nitro.
+This is a great rifle ammunition developed for hunting.
+The sheer number of calibers offered is impressive, ranging from .224 caliber to the .577 Nitro.
 If it can be hunted, Barnes makes a Triple-Shock bullet for the job.

-This wouldn’t be a very good home defense ammunition unless you had a significant distance between you and would be attackers or cattle rustlers/horse thieves.
-These bullets were designed to travel long distances with relatively flat trajectories and devastate their target on impact.
+This wouldn’t be a very good home defense ammunition, however, unless you had significant distance between you and would-be attackers.
+These bullets were designed to travel long distances with relatively flat trajectories and to devastate their target on impact.

-The Triple-Shock X is one of the more premium ammo lines by this particular manufacturer and if you’re looking for a lead-free alternative hunting ammunition, this is a very popular choice with good reviews from most shooting/hunting forums around the net.
-The one bullet style that rivals this from Barnes' is the Tipped Triple-Shock X.
+The Triple-Shock X is one of the more premium ammo lines by this particular manufacturer, and if you’re looking for a lead-free alternative hunting ammunition, this is a very popular choice with great reviews.
+The one bullet style that rivals this from Barnes is the Tipped Triple-Shock X.